Salar de Atacama: Lithium production

 Located in the Lithium Triangle, Salar de Atacama is the world's largest and purest active source of lithium, and contained as of 2008 27% of the world's lithium reserve base, and as of 2017 provided about 36% of the world's lithium carbonate supply, followed by China with 23%.
 High lithium concentration in its brine (2,700 parts per million), a high rate of evaporation (3,500 mm per year), and extremely low annual rainfall (<30 mm average per year) make Atacama's finished lithium carbonate easier and cheaper to produce than from the neighboring Salar de Uyuni, which is estimated to have half of the lithium reserves in the world.
 Salar de Atacama's evaporation rate is the highest in the lithium industry, followed by Puna de Atacama, Argentina (2,600 mm per year), and the Salar de Uyuni (1,300–1,700 mm per year).
+For comparison are lithium concentrations of 200 parts per million of economic interest elsewhere.
+The solar energy consumed in the evaporation ponds represents a zero-cost input.

 Extraction of lithium-rich brines is credited for ushering a conflict about water use with local communities and is damaging the local ecosystem, including the Andean flamingo.
 The local indigenous population of Likan Antay have a history of both opposing lithium extraction and negotiating for shared benefits with lithium companies.
 Negotiations occur under the framework of the Indigenous and Tribal Peoples Convention which Chile signed in 2008.
 It is argued that "[a]greements between Indigenous organizations and lithium companies have brought significant economic resources for community development, but have also expanded the mining industry's capacity for social control in the area.".

 In the Salar de Atacama, boron is also extracted from brines as boric acid (up to 0.85 g/L as B).
 The natural removal of boron and lithium from present-day brines possibly occurs as ulexite and lithium-sulfate, this latter as double and/or triple salts.

 Sociedad Química y Minera (SQM) and Albemarle operating in Salar de Atacama are among the largest lithium producers in the World.
 The lithium extraction process in Salar de Atacama begins with salty brine being pumped out of the ground and then put to rest in evaporation ponds so the remaining brine is slowly enriched in lithium.
 The evaporation pond stage takes usually 12 to 18 months which is the time it takes for it to reach a lithium concentration of 6%.
 The final processing is done in Planta Salar del Carmen and Planta La Negra near the city of Antofagasta on the coast where pure lithium carbonate, lithium hydroxide, and lithium chloride are produced from the brine.

+In December 2025 the lithium mining activities of SQM in Salar de Actacama were subsumed into the company Nova Andino Litio which is a joint venture of state-owned Codelco and SQM.